santhosh205/graphql/README.md

 # graphqlv1

-A Simple GraphQL Setup and Working Application
+A simple GraphQL setup and working application

 > localhost:4000/graphql